Tier 2 Canada Research Chair - Integrative Bioscience

 MSc, MMID (University of Manitoba, Armstrong Lab)

 Athalia Voisin holds a Bachelor of Science (Honours) in Biomedical Science from Trent University in Ontario, Canada.
 Her undergraduate research focused on the use of interleukin-17 inhibitors in the treatment of psoriasis and the spread of COVID-19 disinformation.
 Athalia also recently worked at Canadian Nuclear Laboratories (CNL) helping to research ways to increase the time efficiency of assessing chromosomal damage from radiation.
-She completed her MSc, MMID in the Armstrong Lab, Manitoba Centre for Proteomics and Systems Biology in July 2024.
-Her research will focus on uncovering the role(s) of the microbes and microbial functions that mediate host response to select dietary fibres in IBD and associated malignancies including colorectal cancer.
+She completed her MSc, MMID in the Armstrong Lab, Manitoba Centre for Proteomics and Systems Biology in July 2024 and is now a technician for the Armstrong lab out of Dr Kris Chadee's space at the University of Calgary lead the fibre in IBD RCT subsite.
+Her research focuses on uncovering the role(s) of the microbes and microbial functions that mediate host response to select dietary fibres in IBD and associated malignancies including colorectal cancer.

 Awards: Research Manitoba Graduate Studentship, NSERC Graduate Studentship